In 60 Seconds

 FAQ

-Q: Is this considered stealing?
-A: No. Public webpages are public.
-You cannot copy their text or images (that is copyright infringement), but you can absolutely cover the same topics and Buying Moments.
+Q: Is this considered "stealing" content?
+A: No. You are analyzing their strategy.
+You cannot copy their text or images (which is copyright infringement), but you can—and should—cover the same topics better than they do.

 Read Next in This Hub: